derekCmorales/derekCmorales/README.md

 #### Software Engineer | Comp-Sci Student
 ![Software Engineer | Comp-Sci Student](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

 I'm Derek from Guatemala, and I'm a student at Universidad Rafael Landívar.
-I really enjoy learning about developing.
-Python Enthusiast.
+I really enjoy learning about programming and solutions that can make a significant impacr in our society.

 - 📫 How to reach me: derek.calderonmorales@gmail.com
 - ⚡ Fun fact: Part-time Bodybuilding